How is a website built? The 7 phases of web development

 - Detailed brief — thorough requirements gathering is the foundation

-- SEO from day one — don’t try to bolt on search optimization after the fact
+- SEO from day one — do not bolt on search optimization after the fact

-- Mobile-first design — in 2026, the majority of traffic comes from mobile
+- Mobile-first design — the majority of traffic comes from mobile

 - Iterative design — 2–3 design rounds before development begins

-- Performance focus — Core Web Vitals are not optional, they’re baseline expectations
+- Performance focus — Core Web Vitals are not optional, they are baseline expectations

-- Thorough testing — don’t skimp on the QA phase
+- Thorough testing — do not skimp on the QA phase

 - Post-launch support — a website is a living product that requires ongoing care